Disentangling homophily, community structure and triadic closure in networks: Empirical networks

 We move now to another social network, but this time of friendships between high school students~\cite{Moody_2001}.
-We show the results of our analysis in Fig.~\ref{fig:add_health}.
-Using the SBM we find $B=26$ groups, shown in Fig.~\ref{fig:add_health}a, which at first seems like a reasonable explanation for this network.
-But instead, with the SBM/TC we find only $B=9$ groups and a substantial amount of triadic closure edges, as seen in Fig.~\ref{fig:add_health}b.
+We show the results of our analysis in Fig.~\ref{fig:netsci_add_health}.
+Using the SBM we find $B=26$ groups, shown in Fig.~\ref{fig:netsci_add_health}a, which at first seems like a reasonable explanation for this network.
+But instead, with the SBM/TC we find only $B=9$ groups and a substantial amount of triadic closure edges, as seen in Fig.~\ref{fig:netsci_add_health}b.
 Differently from the previous example, the SBM/TC still finds enough evidence for a substantial amount of community structure, although with fewer groups than the pure SBM.
-The groups found with the SBM/TC have a strong correlation with the student grades, as shown in Fig.~\ref{fig:add_health}b, except for the 11th and 12th grades, which seem to intermingle more, and for which the model finds evidence of more detailed internal social structures.
+The groups found with the SBM/TC have a strong correlation with the student grades, as shown in Fig.~\ref{fig:netsci_add_health}b, except for the 11th and 12th grades, which seem to intermingle more, and for which the model finds evidence of more detailed internal social structures.
 This indicates that most of the subdivisions of the grades found by the pure SBM are in fact better explained by triadic closure edges, and the \emph{a priori} friendship preference within these grades are far more homogeneous than the SBM fit would lead us to conclude.
 One particularly striking feature of this analysis is that it imputes some seemingly clear communities entirely to triadic closure.
-A good example is the group highlighted with an arrow in Fig.~\ref{fig:add_health}a, formed by students in the 8th grade.
+A good example is the group highlighted with an arrow in Fig.~\ref{fig:netsci_add_health}a, formed by students in the 8th grade.
 According to the SBM/TC, this group has arisen due to the formation of triangles between an initially poorly connected subset of students, formed by all friends of a single student, rather than an initial affinity between them.
-The SBM/TC explanation is again more plausible, due to its smaller description length.
+Comparing the SBM and the SBM/TC models, we see that the latter has a substantially smaller description length value, and hence needs considerably less information to place all the edges in the network.
+We emphasize that this criterion takes into account not only the likelihood of the respective model but also on its complexity.
+In view of this, the SBM/TC hypothesis is objectively more parsimonious, and in the absence of further data should be considered more plausible than the pure SBM.